flsilves/CarND-LaneLines-P1/README.md

 ### 1: Blur filter

-First step of the pipeline is smoothing the image with a gaussian blur, a kernel size of `11` was chosen by trial and error which eliminates most of the noise and helps reducing the ammount of detected lines that are not part of any road lanes.
+The first step of the pipeline is smoothing the image with Gaussian blur, a kernel size of `11` was chosen by trial and error which eliminates most of the noise and helps reducing the amount of detected lines that are not part of any road lanes.

 ![alt text][image1]

 ### 2: Image thresholding

-Adaptative thresholding is applied to help sharpen images that have different lightning conditions, where the threshold value is the weighted sum of the neighbourhood values.
+Adaptive thresholding is applied to help sharpen images that have different lightning conditions, where the threshold value is the weighted sum of the neighbourhood values.

 ![alt text][image2]